zalando-incubator/kube-ingress-aws-controller/README.md

 The controller *will not* manage the security groups required to allow access from the Internet to the load balancers.
 It assumes that their lifecycle is external to the controller itself.

+Every poll cycle Kubernetes cluster is scanned for new nodes.
+Each new discovered node is scanned for Auto Scaling Group tag.
+Each Target Group created by this Ingress controller is then added to each Auto Scaling Group.
+If instance does not belong to Auto Scaling Group (does not have `aws:autoscaling:groupName` tag) it is stored in separate list of Single Instances.
+On each cycle instances on this list are registered as tartgets in all Target Groups managed by this controller.

 ### Discovery

 On startup, the controller discovers the AWS resources required for the controller operations:

-1. The AutoScalingGroup

-    Simple lookup of the Auto Scaling Group that name matches the `aws:autoscaling:groupName` tag from the EC2 instance running the controller.

-2. The Security Group
+1. The Security Group

     Lookup of the `kubernetes.io/cluster/<cluster-id>` tag of the Security Group matching the clusterID for the controller node and `kubernetes:application` matching the value `kube-ingress-aws-controller` or as fallback for `<v0.4.0` tag `aws:cloudformation:logical-id` matching the value `IngressLoadBalancerSecurityGroup` (only clusters created by CF).

-3. The Subnets
+2. The Subnets

     Subnets are discovered based on the VPC of the instance where the controller is running.
 By default it will try to select all subnets of the